compBiophyMete/Python-For-Everybody/README.md

 4. Using Databases with Python
 5. Capstone: Retrieving, Processing, and Visualizing Data with Python

-This repository only includes written codes in the scope of each module.
+This repository only includes written codes for assignments in the scope of each module.